crypto-com/thaler-docs/docs/getting-started/README.md

 In short, you should go to [Intel Portal](https://api.portal.trustedservices.intel.com/EPID-attestation) to sign up for the ID and KEY.
 It won't take you more than 5 minutes.

-Make sure what your subscription is [DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)](https://api.portal.trustedservices.intel.com/Products/dev-intel-software-guard-extensions-attestation-service-unlinkable).
-Your `SPID` and `Primary key` will be shown on the portal as below:
+Make sure what your subscription is the product ["DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)"](https://api.portal.trustedservices.intel.com/Products/dev-intel-software-guard-extensions-attestation-service-unlinkable).

+Under the "[Manage Subscriptions page](https://api.portal.trustedservices.intel.com/developer)"  (login required), your `SPID` and `Primary key` will be shown on the portal as below:

 ![](./assets/intel_sub.png)

-After you obtained your `SPID` and `Primary key` from Intel, you should embed them to your `.profile` file as environment variables with the other two variables (`SGX_MODE`, `NETWORK_HEX_ID`) we mentioned above.
+After you obtained your `SPID` and `Primary key` from Intel, you should embed them to your `.profile` file as environment variables.
 So, make sure append the following lines in your `.profile` file.

 ```